RSCPlus/rscplus/README.md

 *::fatigue* - Shows the fatigue percentage accurately in chat

 *::screenshot* - Take screenshot (Saved in the screenshots directory)

+*::sleep* - Sleep, provided you have a sleeping bag in inventory

 *::toggleroofs* - Toggle roof hiding